sindresorhus/awesome/contributing.md

 5. Say why you're proposing the changes, and then click on "Propose file change". ![Step 5 - Propose Changes](https://cloud.githubusercontent.com/assets/170270/9402937/7dd0652a-480c-11e5-9138-bd14244593d5.png)
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

+Tip for beginners: If you are new to GitHub, you can also check out the First Contributions project: https://github.com/firstcontributions/first-contributions

+Note: Every contribution counts!
+Even small typo fixes help the community.

 ## Updating your Pull Request

 Sometimes, a maintainer of an awesome list will ask you to edit your Pull Request before it is included.
 This is normally due to spelling errors or because your PR didn't match the awesome-* list guidelines.